rmbrown410/TwistcliBuildTask/README.md

 # TwistcliBuildTask

-.NET Console Application to be used in build pipelines to scan containers utilizing Prisma Clouds Twistcli utility.
+Simple .NET Console Application to be used in build pipelines to scan containers utilizing Prisma Clouds Twistcli utility.

 Process: